joelchan/inst126-intro-programming-notes/2b_Variables.md

 - [this StackOverflow thread](https://stackoverflow.com/questions/454178/what-is-readable-code-what-are-the-best-practices-to-follow-while-naming-variab) for discussion of the importance of variable naming (in the context of discussing code readability, a central thing we care about it in this class, enough to make it a rubric item on your Projects!).
 The thread includes some links to style guides from Microsof, Python, and other sources.
 - and [this discussion](https://builtin.com/data-science/variable-names) of variable naming in a data science context

+### Let's practice naming variables!

+Drawing on the rules and principles we've discussed here, practice defining the key variables for Python programs that will solve the following problems:

+1. You're writing a Python program to help instructors triage requests to join a class off the waitlist.
+To start with, have your program consider factors like how large the room is relative to the number of students, and your instructional team capacity.
+2. You're writing a Python program to help a small coffee shop track its inventory.
+The program needs to consider how much of each ingredient is available, how much is used per drink, and when to reorder.
+3. A public library wants a simple script to calculate late fees for book returns.
+The program should consider factors like how many days a book is overdue, the daily fine rate, and any maximum penalty cap.
+4. You're designing a basic traffic light control system for an intersection.
+The program should consider traffic density, pedestrian crossing time, and standard light cycle durations.

 ## The `NameError`

 Remember: computers (and Python) are *very literal*.
 For variables, this means *everything* needs to be *exactly* the same when you're referring to a variable.